big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/README.md

 # Reproducible and Portable Big Data Analytics in Cloud

 ## Introduction
-We design a Agnostic Serverless Application Model, which help us deploy, analysis, and reproduce big data application automatically.
+We design a Agnostic Serverless Application Model, which help us deploy, execute, analysis, and reproduce big data application automatically.

 ## Deploy, Analysis, and Reproduce automatically on AWS (SAMApplication)